 How Do I Get My Practice Started?

-You can either book a demo with premier (free!) secure messaging tool Klara, or sign up your practice directly here.
-Klara is a HIPAA-compliant messaging tool for web-base and iOS devices.
+Talk to us about joining our premier secure messaging platform.
+Klara is a HIPAA-compliant messaging platform.
 Think of it as a way of connecting providers with staff, patients, and external specialists.